Types of XSS

 This article describes the many different types or categories of cross-site scripting (XSS) vulnerabilities and how they relate to each other.

 Early on, two primary types of XSS were identified, Stored XSS and Reflected XSS.
-In 2005, Amit Klein defined a third type of XSS, which he coined DOM Based XSS.
+In 2005, Amit Klein defined a third type of XSS, which Amit coined DOM Based XSS.
 These 3 types of XSS are defined as follows:

-Stored XSS (AKA Persistent or Type I)
+Stored XSS (AKA Persistent or Type II)

 Stored XSS generally occurs when user input is stored on the target server, such as in a database, in a message forum, visitor log, comment field, etc. And then a victim is able to retrieve the stored data from the web application without that data being made safe to render in the browser.
 With the advent of HTML5, and other browser technologies, we can envision the attack payload being permanently stored in the victim’s browser, such as an HTML5 database, and never being sent to the server at all.